liviaerxin/stock-agent/README.md

 ### 2. 📦 Prepare Stock Symbol Data

-Before running the agent, fetch and save NASDAQ stock symbols:
+[Option] Before running the agent, you can fetch and save NASDAQ stock symbols.
+You also can skip to let it fetch in agent running time:

 ```bash
 python download_save_stock_symbols.py